matxa/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

  - Prototype *leet(char *s);

 The leet function I've created takes a string argument represented with the parameter (char *s).
-The string passed to the function is then transformed into a new string.\n
+The string passed to the function is then transformed into a new string.
 String transformation or translation.
 The way I look at this is the same as saying.
 I am swapping values between arrays.

  - Declarations